One4TheNation/HexRegExp/README.md

 ### Anchors

-Swinging into regex action: ^ kicks off the match right at the start of the string, like hitting the gas and zooming into action.
-Meanwhile, $ hits the brakes, ensuring the match wraps up perfectly at the end.
-Together, ^ and $ form a superhero team, making sure your string aligns with the pattern from start to finish, leaving no room for mistakes or extra fluff.
-They’re your ultimate sidekicks for a flawless regex match!
+This ^ symbol allow you to match up the starting line at the beginning of the hex string, for as this symbol $ lets you know that it is the end game character.
+They work as a pair to make sure your string is shielded and matches the pattern from first(start) base to home(finish) base, there are no room for errors or unnecessary characters.They’re your ultimate sidekicks for a flawless regex match!

 ### Quantifiers

-Strap in!
-The ? quantifier says, “Hey, that # symbol is totally optional—zero or one time, pal!”
-Then there’s {6}, which declares, “You need exactly 6 of those [a-f0-9] champs.”
-And {3}?
-It’s equally demanding, calling for exactly 3 of those [a-f0-9] characters.
+Question mark(s) (?) notifies you that this preceding element is optional and often appears as none.
+It can also show up once in the phrase.
+Now #? means the # symbol may or may not exist.
+On the other hand, {6} specifies an exact number of repetitions, so [a-f0-9]{6} demands exactly six characters from the set [a-f0-9].
+Similarly, {3} specifies three occurrences of those [a-f0-9] characters.

 ### Grouping Constructs